Lukoil: Foreign projects

 The extraction of hydrocarbons from all the above projects is carried out only in Kazakhstan (5.5 million tons of oil and 1.9 billion cubic meters in 2006) and Egypt (0.2 million tons).

 Oil and gas processing

-Lukoil owns seven oil-processing companies in Eastern Europe with total capacity of 82.1 million tons per year.
-In Russia it owns large refineries in Volgograd, Perm, Nizhny Novgorod, and Ukhta refineries and mini-refineries in Uray and Kogalym.
-It also owns refineries in Bulgaria, Romania, and Italy, and has a 45%-stake in an oil refining complex in the Netherlands.
+Lukoil owns seven oil-processing companies in Eastern Europe, with a total annual capacity of 82.1 million tons.
+In Russia, it owns large refineries in Volgograd, Perm, Nizhny Novgorod, and Ukhta refineries and mini-refineries in Uray and Kogalym.
+It also owns refineries in Bulgaria and Romania and holds a 45% stake in an oil refining complex in the Netherlands.
 In 2020, the company was also in talks to reconstruct a refinery plant in Cameroon, which belongs to Cameroon's national refining company, Sonara.